 If you are traveling out of the country, you’ll want to talk to your wireless provider to find out if you have coverage.
 If not, you may choose to purchase an international plan.
 Even if you don’t have wireless coverage, you can still use Google Maps – you just need to download the area that you need to your phone while you are on WiFi.

 There are also some apps that you may want to download to make your vacation more efficient.
-We have a post with some apps for family travel that you may consider.
+Do this in advance so you don’t have to do it on the road.